hnhaefliger/crowdbyte/README.md

 # crowdbyte

-Swarm intelligence for financial market prediction.
+Swarm intelligence as seen at unanimous.ai.

+Implemented using Python, Django, Django Channels (for sockets) and Javascript.